SillyTavern/SillyTavern/faq.md

 NOTE: you can go back and edit any of this information once the character is created, except the name.

+## Q: Tell me all about GPT prompt editing

+You can change the system prompt that Tavern transparently sends to GPT under AI Response Formatting at the left of the top bar.
+This will result in the bot acting differently.

+You can get new Jailbreak / NSFW prompts from this community-maintained list: https://rentry.org/GPTJailbreakPrompting

+NOTE: when testing different system prompts, we recommend you use the Create Preset / Update Preset feature below the prompts, instead of modifying the base settings.
+This will allow you to change prompts easily, and even revert to the default Tavern prompts.

 ## Q: The AI is refusing to take the story in the direction I want
 Most AI models were trained to resist writing NSFW content.
 Why?
 Long story short, it's because of the high levels of estrogen in the average California male.